neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 By organizing the data in this way, it can be easily read and labeled by the PyTorch ImageFolder class, and thus easily used for training image classification models in Sparsify.

-Please note, the class labels ('dog', 'cat') are case-sensitive and the order of the classes would be sorted lexicographically.
+Note that the class labels ('dog', 'cat') are case-sensitive and the order of the classes would be sorted lexicographically.
 Here, 'cat' will be considered class 0, and 'dog' will be class 1, due to alphabetical order.

 ##### Object Detection / Image Segmentation